Raphaël Patron Akakpo

 Raphaël Patron Akakpo (born 1 December 1973) is a Togolese retired professional footballer.
-He has spent time in Ghana, Egypt, Thailand, Brunei, Malaysia, India, and Vietnam throughout his career and is assistant to Steven Polack of Asante Kotoko in Ghana.
+He has spent time in Ghana, Egypt, Thailand, Brunei, Malaysia, India, and Vietnam during his professional career, as well as played for the Togo national football team.

 Playing career

 Brunei and Malaysia

 Akakpo arrived in Brunei at the start of the 1997 Liga Perdana Malaysia to play for the Bruneian national football team playing in the Malaysian league.
 By then, he had 15 international caps for Togo and was on the books of Tero Sasana of Thailand, scoring 15 goals in the previous term.

 Discharged by Brunei in 2002, Akakpo was signed by Terengganu FA in early 2003; however, since his transfer breached M-League rules, Terengganu were not allowed to sign him despite pleading to the Football Association of Malaysia.

 India

 Lifting the 2003 Indian Federation Cup with Mahindra United, the Togolese attacker mustered a brace in a 3–1 league win over Sporting Clube de Goa on 25 April 2004.